Onward and Upward: How Recent Trends Will Power Breakthroughs in 2021 and Beyond

 A federal government unbound for action

 Nowhere is the opportunity to shift from talk to action more evident than at the federal level.
 President Biden will enter office with unexpected Democratic majorities in both houses of Congress.
-The U.S. does not have a national energy policy, but a couple key decisions at a federal level will accelerate state actions and interests.
+The U.S. does not have a national energy policy, but a couple of key decisions at a federal level will accelerate state actions and interests.

 Time and experience have validated Biden’s message on clean energy — it creates jobs and addresses the climate crisis — while the costs of climate inaction have only become clearer.